ManicodeSecurity/Defending-DevOps/labs/5-Advanced-K8S-Security-Features/lab.md

     --extra-config=apiserver.Audit.WebhookOptions.ConfigFile=/etc/kubernetes/addons/webhook.yaml
 ```

-## Discussion Question: How would you ingest these logs in your current log management systems?
+## Discussion Question: How would you ingest these logs into your current log management systems?
 What would you alert on?

 #Kubernetes security tip: if your pod doesn't need API access set `AutomountServiceAccountToken: false` for an extra layer of defense.